rothsim/Trail-Formation/README.md

 ## Fundamental Questions

-* Is the simulated railroad network a good approximation of real network?
+* Is the simulated railroad network a good approximation of the real network?
-* Are there unefficient junctions and are new junctions needed for the future?
+* Are there inefficient junctions and are new junctions needed for the future?

 ## Expected Results

-Because Switzerland has a special topography and so the model is maybe not fully adaptable.
+Because Switzerland has a special topography the model is maybe not fully adaptable.
 In general we assume that the junctions and their capacity show more or less the future network.

 ## References